Business Advisory Council

 Fane Opperman is Managing Director – Investments at Wells Fargo Advisors.
 Fane has taught Personal Financial Management and Human Resource Strategies for the past seven years in the CSUMB College of Business.
 He has served on school boards for several decades.
 He is a graduate of The University of Minnesota and holds the Certified Financial Planner (CFP®) designation.

-Consultant, adviser, former interim CEO, COO & Vice President of Special Projects, Stanford Hospital & Clinics
+Former Interim CEO, COO, & Vice President of Special Projects, Stanford Hospital and Clinics

 Michael Peterson is a consultant and adviser to healthcare organizations, educational institutions and legal firms.
 He is currently a member of the Board of Directors of Renown Health, an integrated health system in Reno, NV.
 Peterson has spent over 40 years of executive leadership in healthcare.
 He retired from Stanford Hospital and Clinics in Palo Alto, CA in 2011.
 From 2001 to 2011 he had been the Interim President and Chief Executive Officer, Chief Operating Officer, and Vice President of Special Projects at Stanford.
 He was an owner of The Peterson Network, LTD, which provided interim/transitional leadership to healthcare organizations.
 Prior to that, Peterson has been a Chief Executive Officer or Chief Operating Officer to hospitals and health systems in California and the Midwest.
 He has been a member of the American College of Healthcare Executives and a founding member of Health Insights Foundation, a health executive educational organization.
 Peterson has a Master of Hospital Administration from the University of Michigan and Bachelor of Arts in Economics from St. Olaf College in Northfield, MN.
 He was born and reared in Lewistown, MT, is married and has one adult daughter.